 This program offers temporary employment opportunities to students who are enrolled at least part-time in an accredited college or university, graduate or professional or technical school.
 Announcements for these vacancies are posted with local universities and/or technical schools.

-The United States Attorney’s Office for the Southern District of Illinois partnerships with following three law schools: Saint Louis University, Washington University in St. Louis, and Southern Illinois University at Carbondale.
-Students are given challenging research and writing problems, and may also be included in meetings, hearings, participate in depositions, in other non-research case litigation, and in-court litigation appearances.
+Each summer, the United States Attorney’s Office for the Southern District of Illinois offers a limited number of volunteer (uncompensated) internships for first and second-year law students.
+Summer interns are given opportunities to assist with challenging research and writing projects.
+Interns may also be included in meetings, hearings, depositions, and in-court litigation appearances.